BY GRAPHIC PRODUCTS STAFF

 While this is a very simple example, and getting to the root cause may sometimes require asking “why?” more than five times, it shows the principle of going to the location where the work is done and asking “why” until the root cause of the problem is identified.

-Include Labels and Signs As A Part of Kosu
+Include Labels and Signs as Part of Kosu

 Labels and signs are valuable communication tools that can be used with kosu.
 A simple example is posting the kosu numbers for each production station, line, or process.
 This allows employees to easily see how they are doing, and it may inspire some friendly competition.
 But, keep in mind that directly comparing kosu numbers for different products or processes is not valid, because the number of units made per man-hour will vary based on what is being produced.